-Grace Ji-Sun Kim is an associate professor of theology at Earlham School of Religion.
+Rev. Dr. Grace Ji-Sun Kim is an associate professor of theology at Earlham School of Religion.
 Grace Ji-Sun Kim obtained her M.Div. from Knox College and her Ph.D. from the University of Toronto.
-She is the author of 9 books, most recently Embracing the Other: The Transformative Spirit of Love.
+She is the author of 18 books, including Reimagining Spirit and Embracing the Other: The Transformative Spirit of Love.
 You can find more of her writing HERE or at the Huffington Post blog.
+She is ordained as a minister in the Presbyterian Church (USA).

 Posts By This Author